Conditions for applying to Asia Exchange’s programs

 If the student arrives late to the destination, he/she must notify Asia Exchange of the delay.
 Students who arrive late may still be accepted to the program, depending on the specifics of each case.
 As a general rule, Asia Exchange advises exchange students to arrive at the destination earliest one week before the beginning of the program.
 The student must take into account the visa protocol of the destination country.

-Canceling participation in a study program is only possible by written notice (letter or e-mail).
-Canceling is free of charge if made before the tuition fee has come due (30 days before the semester with the exception of IPU New Zealand and Warmadewa International Summer Exchange that have an earlier due date) or before it has been paid.
-If the student cancels their participation after the tuition fee has come due, but no later than 14 days before the beginning of the semester, he/she will be refunded 50% of the tuition fee (with the exception of IPU New Zealand where no refund can be made after the tuition fee due date).
+Cancelling participation in a study program is only possible by written notice (letter or e-mail).
+Cancelling is free of charge if made before the tuition fee has come due (30 days before the semester with the exception of Warmadewa International Summer Exchange that has an earlier due date) or before it has been paid.
+If the student cancels their participation after the tuition fee has come due, but no later than 14 days before the beginning of the semester, he/she will be refunded 50% of the tuition fee.
 The tuition fee will not be refunded irrespective of the reason for cancellation if the notice of cancellation is received later than 14 days before the beginning of the semester.
 If the cancellation notice has not been sent by written notice, the student will be charged the tuition fee.
 The application fee is non-refundable irrespective of the time of cancellation.
 Students who apply to several Asia Exchange’s host universities must pay the application fee for all processed applications, regardless of the time of cancellation.

 If the student cancels their participation, he/she must send the official letter of approval given by the host university back to Asia Exchange.